aslake/mipy_esp/README.md

 The project provides basic features such as network connection procedures, access point webserver, MQTT functionalities, logging/debugging, event scheduling, hardware I/O and global configuration.
+More detailed documentation can be found in [this](https://www.instructables.com/id/Getting-Started-With-Python-for-ESP8266-ESP32/) post on www.instructables.com.

 This software is gradually becoming the backbone of all our hobby electronics IoT projects involving ESP-family microcontrollers.
 The main development and testing was done on esp8266 boards.